Verkle Trees

 Key Insights:

-Break-even point: Multi-proofs become beneficial at votes
+Break-even point: Multi-proofs become beneficial at n≥3 votes

 Practical sweet spot: Around